Newish0/clairvoyance/README.md

 ## 🎯 Roadmap

 -   **1. PWA**: Make the app installable as a PWA
--   **2. Schedule View**:
-    -   Implement infinite scroll with virtualized scrolling
-    -   Sync schedule view to calendar using virtualized scrolling
--   **3. Auto Backend Data Updates**: Fetch static data from agencies automatically
+-   **2. Auto Backend Data Updates**: Fetch static data from agencies automatically
--   **4. Offline Support**: Allow the app to function offline
+-   **3. Offline Support**: Allow the app to function offline

 ## 📝 License